AicyDC/some-pathfinding/readme.md

 This repository shows some pathfinding examples in javascript.

+It randomly genereates a grid, some 'agents' in the form of circles, and a some obstacles to try and move around on each refresh of the page.
-It makes use of dijkstras algorithm to generate the path.
-A* would probably be better but this was my first attempt.
+It makes use of dijkstras algorithm to generate a path for the agents to follow around the obstacles and to the end point.
+The A* algorithm would probably have been better but this was my first attempt.

 ## How to use